 page 2, page 3, page 4, page 5, page 6, page 7, page 8, page 9

 Today, Maharishi University of Management often teaches various courses all titled, "TOTAL KNOWLEDGE", so the idea of comprehensive knowledge is still very much alive there, but not so much in the way originally conceived for this institution in the early 1970's in terms of interdisciplinary studies and SCI.
-SCI means, "The Science of Creative Intelligence", and is sometimes referred to as the theoretical knowledge which accompanies the TM meditation course.
+SCI means, "The Science of Creative Intelligence", and is sometimes referred to as the theoretical knowledge which accompanies the TM meditation course, (at MUM).

 Weed and illicit drug usage and the two week rule.
 If a prospective meditation student tells the TM teacher they currently use any illicit drugs, or if the TM teacher finds out, the meditation student will have to delay their learning the TM technique for at least two weeks after ceasing such usage.
 The TM movement wants everyone to experience their own consciousness without any other influences other than the natural state of the human mind without any drug influences.

 The inverse two week rule?
 However, some have noticed that TM meditation is noticably more toward the experience of the 4th state, if some weed was used in the past 2 - 4 weeks or so.

 NOTE: in the year 2000 U.S. Elections, Presidential Candiate Dr. John Hagelin, the current President of Maharishi University of Management, called for the decriminalization of all illicit drugs.

 SCI and related courses teach certain basic principles of yogic human developement under the best of conditions, regardless of whether or not any meditation technique is taught, since yogic human development is already taking place for the entire human race every moment of every day to some extent.
 In fact, to remain a true science, SCI must include all other yogic techniques, as well as normal human life without any apparent yogic technique in use.